soldatigabriele/docker_pronta/_planning/plan.md

 - list_items (id, reusable_list_id, content, is_completed, sort_order)
 - list_shares (id, reusable_list_id, shared_by_user_id, shared_with_user_id, permission_level, is_accepted)
 ```

+### 🚀 How to Use PWA Features

+1. **Install the App**:
+   - Open the app in a supported browser (Chrome, Edge, Safari)
+   - Look for the "Install" button in the address bar
+   - Click "Install" to add to home screen/desktop
+   - App will open in standalone mode

+2. **Offline Usage**:
+   - App works offline for cached content
+   - Static assets are cached automatically
+   - Service worker handles offline scenarios

+3. **Auto-Updates**:
+   - App automatically checks for updates
+   - New versions are downloaded in background
+   - Users are notified when updates are available

 ### 🚀 How to Use Real-Time Features